MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Update-MgBetaEducationUser.md

 # Update-MgBetaEducationUser

 ## SYNOPSIS
-Update the properties of an **educationuser** object.
+Update the relatedContact collection of an educationUser object.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgEducationUser](/powershell/module/Microsoft.Graph.Education/Update-MgEducationUser?view=graph-powershell-1.0)

 ## SYNTAX